CopernicaMarketingSoftware/Documentation/SMTPeter/rest-sender-domains.md

 ### DMARC settings

-SMTPeter hosts your DMARC, DKIM and SPF settings to ensure that all mails are sent from valid IP addresses and have valid DKIM signatures.
+SMTPeter hosts your DMARC, DKIM and SPF settings in DNS to ensure that all mails are sent from valid IP addresses and have valid DKIM signatures.
 However, if you also send out mails yourself that do not pass through SMTPeter, you run the risk that some mails are sent from IP addresses that are not listed in